wso2/docs-is/en/docs/guides/user-mgt/managing-roles.md

 !!! info
     **Internal/everyone :** This is a conceptual role that is used to group all the users (across the user stores) together.
-When you create a new user, automatically the user belongs to the internal/everyone role.
+When a new user is created, the `internal everyone` role is automatically assigned to the user.

-    **Application Role :** This is a special case of internal roles that is created for a single service provider (SP) application and only users that are assigned this role can manage the relevant SP application.
+    **Application Role :** This role is used for special cases where an internal role is created for a single service provider (SP) application and only users that are assigned to this role can manage the relevant SP application.

 ---